- Position: Associate Professor

 Dr. Adam Cayton, who has a Ph.D. in Political Science, conducts research on representation in Congress, legislative institutions, campaign effects, institutional change and other topics.

-Cayton, an assistant professor of government, joined UWF in 2016 after receiving a Ph.D. and an M.A. in Political Science from the University of Colorado.
+Cayton, an associate professor of government, joined UWF in 2016 after receiving a Ph.D. and an M.A. in Political Science from the University of Colorado.
 His fields of study were American politics and research methodology.

 He has examined such subjects as why members of Congress “flip flop” on issues and why some state-level institutions survive longer than others.
 His work has appeared in State Politics & Policy Quarterly and Political Research Quarterly.